Gwon Jung-hyeon (politician): Biography

 In 1919, he submitted his resignation and resigned as an advisor to the Central House, but after that he requested the governor-general of Korea, Makoto Saitō, to return, and in 1925 he was appointed as an advisor to the Korean History Compilation Committee.
 He was reinstated as an advisor to the Central House during the period of Governor-General Hanzō Yamanashi.

 Legacy

 Gwon's legacy remains heavily controversial among the Korean populace as he was known as a collaborator with the Japanese forces.
 He was listed in the Korean History Compilation Committee's List of 708 Pro-Japanese Collaborators along with the other four Five Eulsa Traitors in 2002.
 He was also listed in the List of Pro-Japanese Groups by the Institute for Ethnic Issues in 2008 and in the List of 106 Pro-Japanese National Acts by the Pro-Japanese and Anti-National Behavior Truth Correction Committee.
-In 2007, the Investigative Commission on Pro-Japanese Collaborators' Property seized his property along with 's property who was his son to the state.
-In a survey conducted on the lineage of nobility on 1960, his grandson was working at a Antique Art Association.
+In 2007, the Investigative Commission on Pro-Japanese Collaborators' Property seized his property along with the property of his adopted son, Gwon Tae-hwan.
+In a survey conducted on the lineage of nobility in 1960, his grandson was working at an Antique Art Association.